greypanda/DynamicHosts/README.md

 it should work if the paths are changed to match the installation.

 For Naemon:
-* Add cfg_dir=/etc/naemon/hosts.enabled to naemon.cfg.
+* Add two directories:
-* Add two directories to /etc/naemon named hosts.available and hosts.enabled.
+* *  To /etc/naemon named hosts.available
+* *  To /etc/naemon/conf.d named hosts.enabled.
 * Copy monitor-manage to /usr/bin.
 Make sure it is executable.
-* Create three symbolic links to modhost in /usr/bin named monitor-enable, monitor-disable,monitor-list.
+* Create three symbolic links to monitor-manage in /usr/bin named monitor-enable, monitor-disable,monitor-list.
 * Put your host configuration files in hosts.available.

 For dnsmasq: